 Most often, the driver of the back car, or tailing car, is considered completely or partially at fault because they should have left a safe distance in front of their car to prevent such a collision.
-However, the front car, or leading car, may be partially negligent in some cases, such as the following:
+However, the front car, or leading car, maybe partially negligent in some cases.

 - Sudden reversing

 In cases like these, the driver of the front car may share liability due to the comparative negligence law.
 Whether you were injured when you rear-ended another car or when you were rear-ended yourself, our car crash attorneys will investigate the crash to collect evidence, build a strong case, and get you the money you deserve.

 Sometimes an initial crash causes a chain reaction of rear-end accidents, pushing cars into each other up the line.
 Under Wisconsin car accident law, in multiple car rear-end accidents the back car which caused the initial crash is considered at fault.
 The drivers of the other cars all file claims against the back car driver’s insurance.